clawson62/content_creator_helper/README.md

 - Comments on videos by Lex Fridman main podcast channel

 Reddit
+- Submissions containing "lex" and "fridman"
-- Submissions and Comments containing "lex" and "fridman"
+- Comments containing "lex" and "fridman" (too large for github)

 **Analytics Used:**